nroutasuo/level13/README.md

 Level 13 is an text-based incremental science fiction browser adventure where the player must survive in a dark, decayed City, (re-)discover old and new technologies, and rebuild a civilization that has collapsed.

-The game is in early development.
+The game is in development.
 You can play latest (semi-) stable version [here](https://nroutasuo.github.io/level13/).

-Level 13 is a personal side project but has received some fixes from the community along the way.
-If you are interested in contributing, check the [contributing guidelines](docs/CONTRIBUTING.md) first.
+Level 13 is a personal side project but has also received some fixes from the community along the way.
+If you are interested in contributing, read the [contributing guidelines](docs/CONTRIBUTING.md) first.

+If you need help or want to chat about the game, check out the [discussions page](https://github.com/nroutasuo/level13/discussions), the [subreddit](https://www.reddit.com/r/level13/), or the [discord server](https://discord.gg/BzMbATyKph) instead.

 ## Features